Federal Employment Lawyer

 If you’re a federal employee who’s been mistreated at work, it’s important to know your rights and seek justice for the discrimination you’ve experienced.
 Reach out to an employment lawyer to begin filing a claim.

-Federal employees are often devoted servants of the companies where they work.
-Being employed by a federal company and experiencing discrimination can make the incident more traumatic because these companies are supposed to be safe places where employees can feel at home.
+Federal employees are often devoted workers of the companies that employ them.
+Being employed by a federal institution and experiencing discrimination can make the incident more traumatic because these companies are supposed to be safe places where employees can feel at home.
 Many federal employees are considered civil servants and have spent decades holding one job.

 At Snider & Associates, LLC, your federal employment lawyer has a deep understanding of national employment law.
 We can help you with your employment discrimination case and ensure that your claim is heard and investigated by the right people.
 We want you to feel comfortable at work, and we hope that by seeking justice, you’ll feel more at peace as well.

 There are numerous federal acts that protect employees against discrimination by their employers.
 Each act works to protect a different group of individuals, and some acts work to protect multiple groups within the workplace.
 For example, the Pregnancy Discrimination Act prohibits employers from discriminating against women on the basis of pregnancy, childbirth, or related medical conditions.

 Employment discrimination related to pregnancy can include withholding a promotion, paying the woman less than other employees, withholding benefits, or refusing to hire her or firing her because of her pregnancy.

 Other federal labor laws that protect employees from discrimination include:

 - Title VII of the Civil Rights Act of 1964

 - The Age Discrimination in Employment Act